sarah-jallot/esg_scoring/notebooks/clustering.md

 Assign examples to each cluster while trying to minimize the variance within each cluster.
 Let's perform the elbow method to determine the optimal number of clusters.

+We retro-ajust the number of clusters to make them informative regarding ESG Scoring.

 ```python
 kmeans_kwargs = {
     "init": "random",